rf-peixoto/cnpj_investigation/README.md

 map, finds connection paths between any two CNPJs, and lets you search the whole pool across campaigns.

-Visual style: terminal / TUI — white-on-black, colour only on signal.
-Runs fully offline (all JS/CSS/fonts are vendored locally; only the company API, the map tiles and the geocoder reach the network).

 ---

 ## Quick start